 7.3 The personal information you provide upon registering for the Event will be held on a third-party CRM database and accessed by us for marketing purposes.

-7.4 Our events are designed as a gathering for IoT product innovators and the technology and service providers in this industry to come together for knowledge exchange, discussion and networking purposes
+7.4 Our events are designed as a gathering for product innovators in IoT and electronics and the technology and service providers in this industry to come together for knowledge exchange, discussion and networking purposes

 .
 The Event also connects buyers and sellers of technology and services to facilitate business engagement opportunities between organisations across the IoT, electronics and robotics supply chain.
 By registering for or attending the Event, you consent to your Personal Data to be shared with selected event sponsors who from time to time would like to keep in touch with you to let you know about other related products and services they provide.
 This includes name, company, job title, country, contact details, and other information collected during the registration process.

 7.7 For security and identification reasons, we require all delegates to: